TheRealToxicDev/docs.paradisebots.net/docs/internal/community/certification.md

 |--------------|----------|--------------|
-id | Snowflake | The id of the certified bot username | String |	The username of the certified bot certifiedBot | Boolean	| The certified status of the bot certifiedBadge | Object | The Certified Bot Badge featured on the bot page.
+id | Snowflake | The id of the certified bot username | String |	The username of the certified bot isCertified | Boolean	| The certified status of the bot certifiedBadge | Object | The Certified Bot Badge featured on the bot page.

 ## Certification Requirements